jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 So, what trick does Nature play on us to reach for new tools when we could be risking Darth Blockbuster's, or in this case, Darth Photocopier's, ridicule and wrath?
 The answer is a force found within us all.

 Unlike evolution, the trick is not actually akin to magic.
-We, humans, understand we're dropping one tool and familiarizing ourselves with another, like swapping out typewriters for personal computers.
+We, humans, understand we're dropping one tool and familiarizing ourselves with another, like swapping out typewriters for personal computers, or using sticks to make fire.

 Yet there's still something wonderfully mystical about choosing to leave one's comfort zone to learn a new cyborgology.

 It's so amazing I call it majic.

 The word is pronounced like magic but spelled differently to note a critical difference: majic is the free choice of a regular person to proactively and intentionally evolve.
 Even if they don't fully understand how they're upgrading civilization.

-Majic encompasses our yearning to explore, to learn, to grow, to live to our fullest potential as we evolve life on Earth.
+Majic encompasses our yearning to learn, grow, and live to our fullest potential as we evolve life on Earth.

 We usually underappreciate how joyous it is to learn new tools.
 But every time we try, we're like a drowning desert fox wearing swim trunks and goggles, yelling out, "I'm getting better!" as he fulfills his dream of learning to swim.
 Pushing our boundaries is what life is all about.
 It's majic that keeps us jumping back into the water and out of our foxholes.
 It's the majical joy of overcoming obstacles, learning new skills, and trying again, that keeps us playing the game of civilization.

 I mean, why would we all play sports, puzzles, and computer games, if we didn't love overcoming challenges?

 Techvolution plays on our love of majic.
-The ruling philosophy is supposed to encourage people to majically bond with any tool they want so they can solve frontline problems as player gods.
+The ruling philosophy is supposed to encourage people to majically bond with any tool that will solve frontline problems.

 Yet what do ordinary people do when antagonists say improving society is wrong?